 After recently watching a TED TALK video on how we can't see much of what we experience, I began relating the topic to the sea and sailing.
 It wasn't long before I realized that much of sailing invisible.

-Sometimes we need to see what isn't observable.
+Sometimes we need to see and observe what isn't observable.

-If you have ever skippered a boat for any great time and distance, you may have realized much of what you have experienced is invisible.
+Take a look at your relationship with the sea and nature.
+For example, are you fearful of depth? darkness? sharks? unknowns?
+Have you ever skippered a sailboat for any great time and distance, if so, you may have realized much of what is invisible.
+Here are some examples:

 - You trim your sails on wind you can't see.